vdrajput138/python-90days/README.md

 > This command will make a commit to the files which are tracked but not updated with remote server.

 **git push**
->This command will push the commited content in local to the remote repository.
+>This command will push the commited content in local to the remote repository